-Welcome to our beautiful first issue of 2020.
+Welcome to the beautiful June/July issue of The Working/Herding Dog Digest!

-That’s All For Now, I’ll See You At The Shows.
+That’s All For Now My Friends, I’ll See You At The Shows!